jhnwllr/gbif_shapefile_geocoder/README.md

 These configurations are reccommended by **geospark**. `--conf "spark.driver.memory=10g" --conf "spark.network.timeout=1000s" --conf "spark.driver.maxResultSize=5g"`

-You should also include 4 additional
+You should also include 6 additional arguments on the command line:
-Arguments:

 1. **shapefile**: the name of the shapefile in hdfs i.e. "country_centroid_shapefile"
 2. **table_name**: the name of the table you want to save results "country_centroid_table"
 3. **schema**: the hive schema to save the table.
 All results will have a **polygon_geometry** and **point_geometry** column. "polygon_geometry string, polygon_id int, iso2 string,  point_geometry string,  decimallatitude double, decimallongitude double"